repoze/repoze.what/docs/source/Manual/Predicates.rst

     p = All(Any(is_month(4), is_month(10)), has_permission('release'))

-Which translates as "Anyone granted the 'release' permission may release a version of Ubuntu, if and only if it's April or October".
+Which may be translated as "Anyone granted the 'release' permission may release a version of Ubuntu, if and only if it's April or October".

 Evaluating your predicates